Dispersal-Niche Continuum Index (DNCI) Functions

 - The function generates a standalone SVG file that can be viewed in any web browser or image viewer.

-- Each cluster is assigned a unique color, and sampling sites are plotted based on their geographic coordinates.
+- Each group is assigned a unique color, and sampling sites are plotted based on their geographic coordinates.

-- The visualization includes a legend identifying each cluster.
+- The visualization includes a legend identifying each group.

 Example